langmead-lab/vargas/doc/align.md

 - `ss` Second best score.
 - `mc` Number of max score occurrences
 - `sc` Number of second-best score occurrences
-- `cf` Only in assess mode: 1 if alignment matches the best score, 2 for the second best, else 0.
+- `cf` Only with SAM inputs: 1 if alignment matches the best score, 2 for the second best, else 0.
-- `ts` Only in assess mode: Score at the given alignment position.
+- `ts` Only with SAM inputs: Score at the given alignment position offset by the CIGAR length if availble, otherwise the read length.
 - `pr` Scoring profile used.
 - `mu` Sequence name of the best score.
 - `su` Sequence name of the second best score.